 - 160/170 LEAP (Learning Enrichment Activities Program): An academic program for students who have met the Fort Recovery Local Schools qualifying criteria for gifted and talented educational services.
 The course is designed to be a support system that addresses the academic, emotional and social needs of the gifted.
 It is also designed to be a student-centered environment that challenges students to fully develop their abilities.
-Extended challenges, enriching experiences that emphasize higher-order thinking skills (such as problem solving, divergent and critical thinking, and logic), and modifications to curriculum are offered. - 161/171/181 LA Quest: This is a supplemental course that offers students additional instruction in Language Arts.
-There is a focus on improving vocabulary, comprehension, and writing skills using a variety of sources and materials.
-It will also allow students a chance to review current and previous Language Arts topics in a structured, small group setting.
+Extended challenges, enriching experiences that emphasize higher-order thinking skills (such as problem solving, divergent and critical thinking, and logic), and modifications to curriculum are offered. - 161/171/181 Quest: This is a supplemental course that offers students additional instruction and intervention in Math and/or Language Arts.
+This course will locate any learning gaps in the students' education up to this point and work to decrease those gaps.
+It will also allow students a chance to review current and previous topics in a structured, small group setting.
 Students will receive a Pass/Fail grade for this class.
-This course requires teacher recommendation. - 164/174/184 Math Quest: This course is designed to supplement mathematics for those students who may need additional instruction in the subject.
-This course will locate any learning gaps in the students' mathematics education up to this point and work to decrease those gaps.
-It will also allow students a chance to review current and previous mathematics topics in a structured, small group setting.
-Students receive a Pass/Fail grade for this class.
-This course requires teacher recommendation. - 166/176/186 Resource Room: This course will focus on providing interventions to enhance student achievement and success.
+This is a required course with teacher recommendation. - 166/176/186 Resource Room: This course will focus on providing interventions to enhance student achievement and success.
 Students must be on an IEP or 504 plan to register for this class.